shailiawasthi/project-regression-model-/README.md

 Take the mtcars data set and write up an analysis to answer their question using regression models and exploratory data analyses.

-Your report must include
+My report includes

-    Written as a PDF printout of a compiled (using knitr) R markdown document.
+ 1. PDF printout (using knitr) of the R markdown document.
-    Brief.
-Roughly the equivalent of 2 pages or less for the main text.
-Supporting figures in an appendix can be  included up to 5 total pages including the 2 for the main report.
-The appendix can only include figures.
+2. Brief with 2 pages for the main text.
+3. Supporting figures in an appendix - around 5 total pages including the 2 for the main report. appendix includes figures.

-    Include a first paragraph executive summary.
+Also added is a first paragraph executive summary.